 This raises the questions that matter most for design executive advancement:

-- Strategic Readiness: What is the long-term ambition of the business, and does our current organizational architecture have the "experience infrastructure" required to get there?
+- Strategic Readiness: What is the long-term ambition of the business, and does our current organizational architecture have the "experience infrastructure" required to get there with confidence?

 - Value Differentiation: Where, and in what specific ways, does experience create a defensible moat that delivers sustained value for customers, employees, and the enterprise?